aavegotchi/aavegotchi-wiki/posts/en/milestones.md

 ## [Haaaaallooweeeen Paaarrtayy](https://aavegotchi.medium.com/get-spooky-with-aavegotchi-this-friday-oct-30th-c38eb4420039)
 * More details on the Haaaalloween Paaarty were announced on 28 October 2020
 * Virtual Costume Contest!
-* With music from Harrison First and meet n greets with Cherry, OpenSea, and Matic Network.
+* With music from Harrison First and meet n greets with Cherry, OpenSea, and Polygon.
 Paartty gonna get kicked off with Aave's own Stani Kulechov.
 <p></p>

 ## [Moar fun!
 Moar excitement!](https://aavegotchi.medium.com/aavegotchi-community-update-14-859a88b1bc6a)